 These Blueberry Cake Waffles are crispy waffles bursting with juicy blueberries and coated in a sweet sugar glaze just like a good ol’ blueberry cake donut!

-The boys and I have a yummy tradition of making waffles on Wednesday mornings and we always have fun creating different versions.
-Some weeks we’re super healthy with whole wheat banana waffles and others we throw bacon and chocolate chips in them for a real tasty morning treat.
+When it comes to morning treats, donuts are definitely at the top of my list with crispy waffles being a close second!
+When the boys were small, we had a yummy tradition of creating different waffles on Wednesday mornings.
+Some weeks we’d be super healthy with whole wheat banana waffles, and others we throw bacon and chocolate chips in them for a decadent and tasty morning treat.

-I could hardly wait to try them, so I went straight home and did just that!
+One morning, after a trip to the donut shop, I got thinking that a waffle that tasted like a blueberry cake donut could quite possibly be one of the greatest breakfast creations ever.
+I went straight home and did just that!
 Oh my yumminess, they turned out even greater than I had imagined!

 Whether it’s Waffle Wednesday or just a special weekend breakfast, these blueberry cake waffles will quickly become a favorite that you’ll crave like crazy!